-The course begins by investigating the conventions, activities, and digital works to represent their intentions and communicate meanings.
+The course begins by investigating the conventions, activities, traditions and customs of screen culture, experimental cinema and animation.
+Students then build deeper knowledge and skills of the conventions and practice in photographic and digital media moving forms.
+The second year of the course builds on knowledge learnt in Year 9 in all areas of Video and Stop-Frame Animation Production.
+Students begin to make decisions about how to apply aspects of practice to making photographic and digital works to represent their intentions and communicate meanings.
 They will also explore the conventions of film genres.
 Year 10 culminates in the creation of sophisticated FILMS and ANIMATIONS.

 Develop skills and knowledge in video and stop-frame animation techniques, including video camera handling, editing techniques, movement in animation and sound production practice suited to individual intention and style.
 Also consider the significance of collaboration in the development of film and video work.
 Investigate and explore the historical and cultural significance of the moving image.